junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The music that accompanies the creation of this story is Sting's 1987 song "English man in New York," also used in the original show.

 ## Editing notes

+Chap.4: the bickers might be too lightheaded? situation is urgent, Amy should be really worried about Rory, less joke and less laugh

+Chap.4: double check the change of relationship between every character, how do they change from untrusted strangers to acquittance/friends

 # Main